icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 - The MedTechApi instance to use for Daenaerys (properly initialised);
 - The `userId`, identifying Daenaerys user uniquely;
 - The `groupId`, identifying the database in which Daenaerys was created;
-- The `keyPair`, the RSA keypair you created for Daenaerys;
+- The `keyPair`, the RSA keypair you provided for Daenaerys through the lambda;
 - The `token`, the time-limited token created for Daenaerys, to authenticate her;

 Make sure to save these elements to be able to authenticate Daenaerys again when she'll come back on your app.